gl-cli/glab/docs/source/release/download.md

 Download asset files from a GitLab release.

-If no tag is specified, assets are downloaded from the latest release.
+If no tag is specified, downloads assets from the latest release.
 To specify a file name to download from the release assets, use `--asset-name`.
 `--asset-name` flag accepts glob patterns.